Endling: Extinction is Forever: Plot

-In a post-apocalyptic world, the story begins with the mother fox trying to escape from a human-caused forest fire.
-She once manages to escape from it, and being injured after suffering a fall, she seeks a shelter where she will give birth to her cubs.
-During the first days everything seems to be going well, until one fateful night, a scavenger captures one of her puppies.
-The desperate mother fox goes out in an effort to track down the scavenger to find her lost cub, while she has to ensure that her other cubs survive in a polluted and desolate world.
-On her journey she meets a wide variety of characters.
-Among others: hunters, a furrier, a mother badger with whom she may become friends, and eventually Molly, a girl who helps them by giving them food.
-After several nights following the scavenger's tracks, she finally finds him, and with him also her puppy and Molly, who turns out to be his daughter who is very sick and needs her father to buy medicine, which he can't afford.
-The next day, Molly dies and her scavenger father, inconsolable, decides to commit suicide, unable to bear the pain of his daughter's death, although the mother fox tries consoling him.
+In a post-apocalyptic world, the story begins with a mother fox trying to escape from a human-caused forest fire.
+Once she manages to escape, she suffers an injury from a fall.
+She then seeks shelter, where she gives birth to her cubs.
+During the first few days, everything seems to be going well, until one fateful night, a human scavenger captures one of her cubs.
+Desperate, the mother fox goes out in an effort to track down the scavenger and find her lost cub, all while ensuring that her other cubs survive in a polluted and desolate world.
+On her journey, she meets a wide variety of characters, including hunters, a furrier, a mother badger with whom she may become friends and, eventually, Molly, a girl who helps them by giving them food.
+After several nights following the scavenger's tracks, she finally finds him with her cub and Molly.
+Molly is revealed to be the scavenger's daughter.
+She's sick, and her father is unable to afford the medicine to treat her.
+The next day, Molly dies, and her father is later killed by the furrier, seen by having a hatchet in his chest.
 Shortly after, a large flood occurs.
 The cubs manage to climb into a floating bathtub and the mother fox tries to catch up with them, but she is hit by a barrel and swept away by the current.
-She wakes up in a deserted and desolate place and hears her cubs, so even though she is injured, she goes to rescue them from a mud puddle.
+She somehow wakes up in a deserted and desolate place and hears her cubs.
+Even though she is injured, she goes to rescue them from a mud puddle.
 Once she gets them all out, they set off on a long journey into the unknown.
-They find the mother badger mourning the loss of her cub and soon after she meets the furrier, this time armed with a rifle.
+They find the mother badger mourning the loss of her own cub.
+She meets the furrier soon after, who is now armed with the scavenger's rifle.
 She finally reaches an area with vegetation, which appears to be a protected area, and begins to dig her way through the fence that separates this forested area from the rest of the world.
 The cubs are the first to enter, followed by the mother.
-But she is hit by a shot from the furrier while she is crossing.
-Badly injured, her puppies help her move forward hoping to get her to safety, but she can't take it anymore and she collapses and dies.
+But she is hit by a shot from the furrier whilst she is crossing.
+Her cubs help her move forward, hoping to get her to safety, but she collapses and dies from her injuries.
 In the final scene, the cubs snuggle up next to her corpse and, afterward, continue on their way with the mother badger, who takes care of them.

-Of course, there are a variety of endings depending on how many of her cubs survive, and on whether or not the mother fox helps the badger.
+The final scene may vary depending on the actions taken by the player, such as how many cubs survived and whether the mother fox helps the badger.